Skip to main content

 Suggested Uses

 Not recommended for intentional garden planting.
 The species is an ecological component of ruderal and disturbed-ground communities in its native European range.
-Used occasionally in ecological research and in seed mixes for temporary cover on construction sites, where its rapid establishment stabilises bare soil during the first winter.
-In habitat restoration, it is typically replaced by perennial native grasses as the site matures.
+Used occasionally in ecological research and in seed mixes for temporary cover on construction sites, where rapid establishment stabilizes bare soil during the first winter.
+In habitat restoration, the species is replaced by perennial native grasses as the site matures.
+The hard barbed awns can cause eye, skin, and mouth injuries in dogs and livestock, and the species is removed from areas grazed by livestock or used by dogs.

 How to Identify

-Identified by the open, nodding panicle of large, long-awned spikelets that droop on slender branches, softly hairy leaf blades and sheaths, and the winter-annual life cycle.
-Distinguished from B. inermis (smooth brome) by the annual habit, awned spikelets (B. inermis is awnless), and the much smaller stature.
-Distinguished from B. tectorum (cheatgrass) by the larger spikelets and the erect (not compressed) panicle branches.
+Identified by the open nodding panicle of large long-awned spikelets that droop on slender branches, softly hairy leaf blades and sheaths, and the winter-annual life cycle.
+Separated from B. inermis (smooth brome) by the annual habit, awned spikelets (B. inermis is awnless), and the much smaller stature.
+Separated from B. tectorum (cheatgrass) by the larger spikelets and the erect (not compressed) panicle branches.

 Appearance